natalieagus/50002/docs/Labs/lab6.md

         }

          MotherboardStates.RUN:
-            // only load output and update input at the the beginning of each "next" instruction cycle
+            // only load output and update input at the beginning of each "next" instruction cycle
             // LOAD_OUTPUT will hijack EA for 2 cycles.
 At this point, the CPU is not receiving a legitimate Mem[EA] if it is doing a LD/LDR
             // However since "next" is more than 2 cycles, it will be fixed by the third cycle (actual EA coming out from beta is plugged into memory unit if (slowclk){